yscani/RMT-PR/README.md

 # RMT-PR

-Official implementation of **RMT-PR: A Reverse-View Mamba-Transformer with Cross-View Adaptive Feature Fusion for LiDAR Place Recognition**.
+Official project of **RMT-PR: A Reverse-View Mamba-Transformer with Cross-View Adaptive Feature Fusion for LiDAR Place Recognition**.

 ## Overview